lekien9537/PXE-Kickstart/README.md

 # 2. Kickstart
 \- Kickstart is a function that gives you the ability to install a complete operating system based on a predefined list (kickstart file).

+\- A kickstart file is a simple text file that contains configuration information for a Linux installation.
+The system reads this configuration information at boot time and carries out the installation process without any further input from you.
+You can also use a kickstart file to upgrade your system to a new release.

 \- Kickstart installations can be performed using a local DVD, a local hard drive, or a NFS, FTP, HTTP, or HTTPS server (This project use HTTP).

 # 3. Lab PXE + Kickstart